 Social media provides a platform to engage directly with your existing audience and potential readers.
 By regularly updating your social media profiles, you can interact with them, respond to their comments, answer their questions, and build a community around your work.

 Moreover, consistent presence increases the chances of your content being seen, shared, and remembered, which can lead to increased awareness and recognition.

 Subscribers to your newsletter have already expressed interest in your work by voluntarily signing up.
 This means they are more likely to engage with the content you send them, resulting in higher open rates, click-through rates, and overall interaction.

 In addition, newsletters are effective tools for promoting your books, whether it’s announcing new releases, offering pre-order deals, or running limited-time discounts.

 To sum up

-We hope we managed to persuade and motivate you to start working on your author brand building project.
-Go through our step by step branding guide and define the core elements of your author brand.
+We hope we managed to persuade and motivate you to start building your author brand.
+Go through our step-by-step branding guide and define the core elements of your author brand.
 Once you are done, go back to the branding checklist to make sure everything is ready to go.

 What is the most difficult thing in building an author brand?
 Share your thoughts in the comments below.